-John: It’s a 2-way story.
+John: It’s a two-way sword.

 Jim: I kind of avoided that, didn’t I?

-Jim: Pretty much every day.
-(Laughter) It’s true.
+Jim: Uh, pretty much every day.

-Jessie: …And they’re going to be like, see, Mom, I told you your way’s not always right.
+Jessie: They’re gonna be like, “See, mom.
+I told you, your way’s not always right.”
 Um, she gets irritated easily and lets everyone know when she’s mad.
-Um, she twists or exaggerates the truth, um, uses careless mean words, plans ways to hurt others and creates drama.
-And the antithesis of that is someone who becomes wiser by the correction of others.
-And, I mean, it’s really easy for us to say oh, our teen should become wiser for our correction.
-But are we paying attention to the ways that our kids are pointing out where we need to grow, even if it’s not in the most respectful way?
-Can we find that kernel of truth?
+Um, she twists or exaggerates the truth, um, uses careless, mean words, plans ways to hurt others, um, and creates drama.
+And the, and the antithesis of that is someone who becomes wiser by the correction of others.
+And, I mean, it’s really easy for us to say, “Oh, our teens should become wiser for our correction,” but are we paying attention to the way that our kids are pointing out where we need to grow, even if it’s not in the most respectful way?

-Jessie: And that’s what I want to be said of my life in the way that I communicate with my family, um, rather than how many things Mom threw (laughter).
+Jessie: … of my life in the way that I communicate with my family, um, rather than how many things mom threw. (laughs)

 Jessie: Oh, gosh.

-Jim: That’s got to be a tough one.
+Jim: That’s gotta be a tough one.

-You, also, in your book, talk about that conflict journey.
-And as I was alluding to a few minutes ago, you have those 8, 9, 10-year-old years with your kids.
-And they’re just so kind to you because you can do no wrong.
-And you’re mommy and daddy.
-And I love you, Mommy and Daddy.
-And you’re going, this is awesome.
-And then 11, 12, 13, and you start to feel that conflict.
+Jim: I can hear it right now (laughs).
+Okay, I’m gonna get so much criticism from this, but folks, this is where there, you know, life is real, right?
+You also, uh, in your book, talk about that, that conflict journey.
+And as I was alluding to a few minutes ago, you have those eight, nine, 10-year-old years with your kids, and they’re just so kind to you, ’cause you can do no wrong, and you’re mommy and daddy, and I love you mommy and daddy.

-Jim: We begin to fail because it’s been relatively smooth, and it’s been good, and we’ve done devotions together as a family.
-They have done the things we’ve wanted them to do when we, generally, asked them to do it.
-And now it’s 13, 14.
-It’s a little more rebellion we might be seeing.
-They’re not wanting to read together.
-They’re not wanting to study the Word together maybe.
-They have excuses.
-Maybe even, you know, church is boring.
-Mom and Dad, come on, do we – can’t we do home church?
-I mean, church is boring.
-All those things that start to happen…
+Jim: We begin to fail, because it’s been relatively smooth and it’s been good, and we’ve done devotions together as a family, they have done the things we’ve wanted them to do when we generally ask them to do it.
+And now, it’s 13, 14, it’s a little more rebellion we might be seeing, uh, they’re not wanting to read together, they’re not wanting to study the Word together maybe, they have excuses, maybe even, you know, church is boring.
+“Mom and dad, come on.
+Can’t we do home church?
+Church is boring,” all those things that start to happen.

-Jim: …How do we recognize that pattern?
-And what do we do to, I guess, keep them engaged?
+Jim: How do we recognize that pattern, and what do we do to, I guess, keep them engaged?

-Jim: Yeah (Laughter).
+Jim: Yeah (laughs).